 ** Details of exam dates and fees are in the enrolment form

-The school does not accept beginners, and elementary students must start their course on main course starting dates.
+The school does not accept beginners, and elementary students should start their course on main course starting dates.

 It normally takes around 3 months to complete each level.

 There are 7 possible levels in the school, with more than 1 class at several levels between A2 and C2:

 - A2 - Pre-intermediate

 - B2 - Upper-intermediate